csun-rf-lab/antennameasure/README.md

 * take reference antenna into account in final results
 * aux gpio controls

+# Compiling

+* In matlab, `run applicationCompiler`.
+* Pick "main file" to be `App.mlapp`.
+* "Runtime downloaded from web" is fine.
+This means the MATLAB libraries will be downloaded from the internet when the application is installed.
+* Rename the installer from the default "MyAppInstaller_web" to "AntennaMeasureInstaller".
+* Fill in the application information:
+** name: AntennaMeasure
+** version: Pick a number higher than the current one installed, and use semantic versioning.
+* "Files required for your application to run": Just select all of them in the repository.
+* Click the "Package" button and select a place to save the installer.
+* When the process completes, the `for_redistribution` folder will contain the installer executable.

 # Useful links

 * Prologix devices: http://prologix.biz/